What is acute bronchitis?

 - chest tightness

-- sore throat from persistent coughing
+- a sore throat from persistent coughing

 Children with acute bronchitis may experience:

-- runny nose
+- a runny nose

-- back or muscle pain
+- back pain

-- sore throat
+- a sore throat

-If you experience any of the following symptoms, call your doctor:
+If you experience any of the following symptoms, call your

 - unexplained weight loss

-- deep, barking cough
+- a deep, barking cough